MY SITE

 Senior Lecturer in Microbial Genomics

-Module leader for Forensic Microbiology and Microbial Diagnostics.
+Module leader for Microbial Diagnostics, and Professional Skills for Bioscientists.
 Co-lead for NTU's sequencing facility.
 Research interests include genomics, antimicrobial resistance and the evolution and molecular epidemiology of staphylococci, in particular Staphylococcus aureus and Staphylococcus epidermidis.

 Picture